batchusivaji/git/git.md

 ## Repository

-* Repository is a Data storage solution where the history is maintained.
+* `Repository is a Data storage(any storege ) solution where the history is maintained.`
 * Generally for this versioning is used and along with every version some meta data like reason for change is also maintained.
 * Generally Repositories also have the option to view differences between versions.
 * W.R.T CI/CD Pipelines we have two major repositories
   * Source Code Repository
   * Package Repository

 ### Repository types

   ![preview](images/git1webp.webp)